rdalcega/Matrix_Playground/README.md

 # Matrix_Playground

 Entry point is play.py.
-Play with the parameters at the top of the file and run it in the terminal after installing all the necessary packages.
+Play with the parameters at the top of the file and run it in the terminal after installing all the necessary packages:

+    pip install gym
+    pip install stable_baselines3
+    pip install supersuit

 Be cautious when repeatedly running this code.
 It is storing a lot of information with every run in a folder called logs.
 For now, if you don't want that information, just delete the folder.
 Soon I'll implement a flag that allows to enable and disable storage.